-- 1. The Stock Option Plan is hereby ratified and approved, as amended, and as set forth in Appendix A, with such amendments effectively: - (i) deleting any terms, references or requirements that were applicable while the Corporation was listed on the TSX Venture Exchange that are no longer required; and - (ii) adopting the amendment provision as set out in Section 7.1. - The Corporation has the ability to continue granting options under the Stock Option Plan until June 3, 2017, which is the date that is three years from the date of the shareholder meeting at which shareholder approval is being sought; and - 3.
+1. The Stock Option Plan is hereby ratified and approved, as amended, and as set forth in Appendix A, with such amendments as described in the management information circular of the Corporation dated April 24, 2015.

+- 2. The Corporation has the ability to continue granting options under the Stock Option Plan until June 11, 2018, which is the date that is three years from the date of the shareholder meeting at which shareholder approval is being sought; and - 3.
 Any one director or officer of the Corporation be and is hereby authorized and directed to do all such acts and things and to execute and deliver, under the corporate seal of the Corporation or otherwise, all such deeds, documents, instruments and assurances as in his or her opinion may be necessary or desirable to give effect to the foregoing resolutions."

 You may either vote for approval of the Stock Option Plan Amendment Resolution, as described above, or you can vote against.
 Unless otherwise instructed, the named proxyholders will vote FOR the approval of the Stock Option Plan Amendment Resolution.
-If this resolution is not approved at the Meeting, all previously allocated stock options will continue unaffected but the Corporation will not be able to make any further grants of options.